AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 *"What I cannot create, I do not understand."
 Richard P. Feynman*

 ### What
-This is a hands-on, collaborative learning bootcamp on LLMs spreading over several months.
+This is a hands-on, collaborative learning bootcamp focusing on Large Language Models (LLMs) spanning several months.
 Participants will learn to design, pretrain, and fine-tune a custom GPT-like model.
-The objective is to acquire thorough understanding of LLMs architecture and mechanisms.
-This is a foundation for further advanced use-cases and applications with LLMs.
+The objective is to acquire a thorough understanding of GPT's architecture and mechanisms.
+This will provide a solide foundation for advanced use-cases and applications with LLMs.

 ### Why
 Have you used LLMs but remain curious/dubious about how they work?